-- A. Medical Sciences (Statistics option)
+- A. Medical Sciences

-- B. Engineering (Mechanics option)
+- B. Engineering

-- C. Business, Accountancy, Finance, Insurance, Banking, E-Commerce (Statistics option)
+- C. Business, Accountancy, Finance, Insurance, Banking, E-Commerce

 - D. Computer software design.

 For those unsure about their career direction, Mathematics is a good option, as it develops reasoning and problem solving skills and is accepted for most university degree courses.